patient74/Immunotherapy-Microbiome-CDS/README.md

 ## Examples
 See `data/sample_input` for EHR examples and `output` for the corresponding output
 ## Configuration

-Settings for model IDs, device selection (CPU/GPU), and RAG parameters can be found in `src/config.py`.
+See src/config.py to set the MAX_NEW_TOKENS and number of chunks to retrieve for each section of the report Settings for model IDs, device selection (CPU/GPU), and RAG parameters can be found in `src/config.py`.